Start With the Go Standard Library

 }

-You can run this program like so.
+You can run this program and see the bold, red Hello, world! text.

 > go run .